Mosaics

 These mosaics are a metaphor for the rich diversity of the patients, staff and visitors of Blacktown Hospital.

 The images represent the Australian day light and flow from sunrise to the night sky.
 It gives continuity to the night sky represented by mosaics in the internal Hospital Street.
-The seats’ images were developed in collaboration with local Nepalese and Bhutanese communities and students of Chifley College Shalvey Campus
+The seats’ images were developed in collaboration with local Nepalese and Bhutanese communities and students of Chifley College Shalvey Campus.
+Design and fabrication by Malcolm Cooke and installed by Terry Cook and Malcolm Cooke.

 This work was commissioned for Blacktown Hospital Stage 2 Expansion 2019